balarcode/games/README.md

 # games

-This repository contains practical implementation of few of the interesting games that can be played after compiling the standalone source code files.
+Practical implementation of few of the interesting games that can be played after compiling the standalone source code files.

 ## Installation